Kickball Rules

 • Base Running Obstructions:

 • If a defending player is in the baserunner’s path and is not actively going to collect the ball and obstructs the runner, which affects them being called out, the player will advance to their base and be considered safe.
-If the previous base is unavailable, the player will return to their previous base.
 If the defending player is actively making a play, then whatever actions happen stand.

 • Crashing: